gokcanparlaktas/ZeroToReactNativeDevelopment/README.md

 ### What I learned

-- Styling with `StyleSheet`
+### React Native Fundamentals
-- Using core React Native components like `View`, `Text`, `TextInput`, `Button`, `Pressable`, `ScrollView` and `FlatList`
+- Worked with core React Native components such as `View`, `Text`, `TextInput`, `Button`, `Pressable`, `ScrollView`, and `FlatList`
-- Managing state with `useState`
+- Managed app state with `useState`
-- Rendering and updating dynamic lists
-- Splitting the app into reusable components
+- Built reusable components for better code organization
-- Passing data and functions with props
+- Passed data and event handlers through props
+- Rendered and updated dynamic lists
-- Using `Modal` for input handling
+- Used `Modal` for user input handling

+### Debugging & Development
-- Handling errors in React Native apps
+- Handled runtime errors in React Native apps
-- Logging to the console for debugging
+- Used console logging for debugging
-- Debugging JavaScript remotely
+- Debugged JavaScript remotely
-- Using the React DevTools
+- Inspected app behavior with React DevTools
-- Using the documentation effectively
+- Used official documentation effectively during development

-- Creating custom buttons
+### Styling & UI
+- Styled components with `StyleSheet`
-- Styling for Android & iOS
+- Applied platform-specific styling for Android and iOS
-- Styling and configuring the `TextInput` element
+- Styled and configured the `TextInput` element
+- Created custom buttons
-- Adding visual feedback to buttons
+- Added visual feedback to button interactions
-- Improving the buttons with `Pressable` component
+- Improved button behavior with `Pressable`
-- Adding a linear gradient and background image
+- Enhanced the UI with linear gradients and background images

 ### Project Practice